 The Importance of Inventory Control and Planning

-Additionally, a study by the National Retail Federation (NRF) highlights that businesses implementing proper inventory strategies see improved profitability and reduced waste, ensuring long-term sustainability.
+Additionally, a study by the National Retail Federation (NRF) highlights that businesses implementing practical inventory strategies experience improved profitability and reduced waste, thereby ensuring long-term sustainability.

 The following are reasons why it is crucial to control and plan your inventory: